TheImagingSource/Windows-Sample-LabVIEW-IC-Barcode/README.md

 ![alt tag](https://raw.githubusercontent.com/TheImagingSource/Windows-Sample-LabVIEW-IC-Barcode/master/barcode.png)

 ### Remarks
-There may is a memoryleak on the array returned by FindBarcodes.
-I currently not figured out, how to delete this array after usage.
+There might be a memory leak on the array returned by FindBarcodes.
+I currently did not figure out how to delete this array after usage.